When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Replacing Tesla Batteries

 The need to replace a Tesla battery depends on individual user experience and degradation level, not strictly on a 20% loss of range.
 Tesla’s warranty may cover significant capacity loss under certain conditions.
-Reportedly, Tesla cars lose 5% of battery performance after 100,000 miles.
+Reportedly, Tesla cars lose approximately 10% of battery performance after 100,000 miles.
 The company claims that Tesla batteries can last from 300,000 to 500,000 miles.

 Conclusion

 As with smartphones, car batteries also tend to experience a decrease in overall charge.
-However, you can’t replace a Tesla battery as easily and affordably as you do with your smartphone battery.
+However, you can’t replace a Tesla battery as quickly and affordably as you do with your smartphone battery.
 Thus, knowing how to care for your EV’s battery is essential.

 See Also